RaftLib/cmdargs/README.md

 Command Args
 =====================
 Super simple command arguments parser for C++.
-Yeah, there are a few, but I made this for a particular purpose, ended up using it quite a bit so it's worth it at this point to put it up on GitHub so I can download it from multiple
+Yeah, there are quite a few already in existence, but I made this for a particular purpose, ended up using it quite a bit so it's worth it at this point to put it up on GitHub so I can download it from multiple